Hike with Peace of Mind

 - All other icons provide valuable information, including distance, suggested walking hours and a descriptive overview of the day.

-- Firstly, enable Location Services so that you can see where you are in relation to the trail (you will be the blue dot).
+Firstly, enable Location Services so that you can see where you are in relation to the trail (you will be the blue dot).
+Apps that use Location Services, including the RAW Travel App, might ask for permission to access your location the first time you launch them.

-- Then, simply click on the blue Routes Map option on the home screen.
+- Click on the blue Routes Map option on the home screen.
 This will reveal your entire route.
 Click on Your Routes again (at the bottom of the screen) and it will reveal the different sections.

 - Under Settings (next to Route Maps) you can change the Map Type to Satellite, Standard, Hybrid or Terrain.